cmckenz87/ArcsFates/userGuide/docs/rulebooks.md

     No, the restriction against ceding your last piece considers each piece type independently.

 ??? question "Can I cede control of my flagship?"
-    No. As written, you cannot remove the flagship, so the target player could place their ship without you removing anything.
-However, this creates an unfortunate loophole where players can conspire to get their all of their ships on the board during a summit, so it should not be allowed.
+    No. Flagships cannot be removed from the board during gameplay.
+Replace effects will not resolve if the removal and placement of the specified pieces cannot be completed in its entirety.